Homework and Guidelines

 - discussing with your child what helps them to concentrate

-- encouraging your child to ‘have a go’ on their own
+- encouraging your child to ‘have a go’ on their own or with a family member

 - supporting your child if they are stuck